100 best TV shows from the '90s

 - On air: 1993-1998

 One of the most beloved animated shows of the '90s, "Animaniacs" had witty innuendo and recurring gags that charted well with kids and adults.
 Antagonists Pinky and the Brain were so well-received by audiences that they spun off into their own successful show.
-The show was rebooted in 2020 and will finish its third and final season in 2023.
+The show was rebooted in 2020 and finished its third and final season in 2023.

 #90.
 Recess